 Revenue for the nine months ended September 30, 2022 was \$653,485 an increase of \$127,055 or 24.1%, compared to revenue of \$526,430 for the nine months ended September 30, 2021.
 Key performance drivers for retail revenue were largely attributable to an increased dispensary count from new store openings in Arizona, Connecticut, Florida, Illinois, Nevada, New Jersey, West Virginia, and Pennsylvania markets.
 Market expansion into New Jersey, which began adult-use sales, further increased retail revenue and continued footprint expansion in established markets, specifically the Florida market.
 Retail revenue for the nine months ended September 30, 2022 was approximately 72.7% of total revenue compared to 71.0% of total revenue for the nine months ended September 30, 2021.
-Key performance drivers for cultivation (wholesale) revenues were primarily driven by acquisition activities, in particular, the acquisition of Connecticut Pharmaceutical Solutions, Inc. and significant cultivation expansion into the Arizona, Connecticut, Florida, New Jersey and Pennsylvania markets.
-In addition, production output and sales of flower expanded in the Illinois, Maryland, Nevada, New Jersey, Pennsylvania and Ohio markets, which further increased revenue.
+Key performance drivers for cultivation (wholesale) revenues were primarily driven by acquisition activities, in particular, the acquisition of Connecticut Pharmaceutical Solutions, Inc. and significant cultivation expansion into the Arizona, Connecticut, Florida, New Jersey, Pennsylvania and Ohio markets, which further increased revenue.
 Cultivation expansion into the New Jersey adult-use market attributed to increased production output and sales of cannabis flower and cannabis related products, including intercompany sales.
-Cultivation (wholesale) revenue for the nine months ended September 30, 2022 was 27.3% of total revenue compared to 29.0% of total revenue for the nine months ended September 30, 2021.
+Cultivation (wholesale) revenue for the nine months ended September 30, 2021.